Night Call (video game): Reception

 According to the review aggregator Metacritic, Night Call has received mixed reviews across all released platforms.

 David Wildgoose from GameSpot gave a positive review of the game.
 He praised the strong writing, which delivers moving and memorable scenes; Houssine as a protagonist, "who is full of surprising strengths and vulnerabilities"; and the "diverse and well-rounded" cast of characters.
 He felt that its minimal presentation suits the noir atmosphere conveyed by Night Call, although the frequent juggling of fares is detrimental to the enjoyable narrative.
 In his view, "Night Call's real strength is in the stories it tells about Paris, about the people who live there and the meaningful connections you can have with them no matter how brief or unexpected.
 It's these people you'll remember once you've solved each case, not the fares you charged them".
 Donovan Erskine from Shacknews said Night Call sets itself up with an inspired idea and premise.
 He expressed fascination at the concept of Houssine, who living the simple life as a city taxi driver going through regular life while trying to catch a sinister serial killer, and the unraveling of the central mystery once the game's different systems begin "firing on all cylinders".
 On the other hand, Erskine found that "the cabbie sim gameplay gets boring and the gameplay loop grows repetitive quickly".

 Malindy Hetfeld from PC Gamer felt that the game's "strong mood and hints of brilliance" could not overcome its "haphazard gameplay and varying narrative quality".
 IGN Italia liked the atmosphere and felt its gameplay mechanics had promise, but identified issues with the game's general pacing and said the management simulation aspects was poorly implemented.
 Jeux Video said Night Call is closer to an interactive novel rather than investigation game, noting that it never lived up to its potential in spite of its atmosphere and writing.
 Evan Dickens from Adventure Gamers concluded that Night Call is a unique visual novel-style adventure which is neither "a great mystery nor a great cabbie simulator", but suggested that some players may find its dialogue and "weird characters" an "interesting distraction".

-In his review of the game's Nintendo Switch port, which was released a year after the original PC version, Matthew Zawodniak concurred with the assessments of the game's weaknesses made by other critics.
-He called the game's mystery investigation elements "half-baked", and felt that Night Call is ultimately missing a crucial element to tie its disparate elements together.
-Zawodniak suggested that Night Call would have been a better game if the player character is simply driving around Paris and getting acquainted with his passengers without the conceit of the serial killer investigation, as he liked the game's cast of characters but was frustrated with the fact that their stories could not be carried forward into future cases, or that he had to go through repetitively generated material just to see through the conclusion of the individual characters' story arcs.
+In her review of the game's Nintendo Switch port, which was released a year after the original PC version, Melanie Zawodniak concurred with the assessments of the game's weaknesses made by other critics.
+She called the game's mystery investigation elements "half-baked", and felt that Night Call is ultimately missing a crucial element to tie its disparate elements together.
+Zawodniak suggested that Night Call would have been a better game if the player character is simply driving around Paris and getting acquainted with his passengers without the conceit of the serial killer investigation, as she liked the game's cast of characters but was frustrated with the fact that their stories could not be carried forward into future cases, or that she had to go through repetitively generated material just to see through the conclusion of the individual characters' story arcs.